hyosung11/Launch-School/Courses/journal.md

 17:52 Continuing to work on the quiz problems.

 18:59 I've finished reviewing the quizzes and my written assessments.
 I should review the study guide again.

+## 20220718 월요일

+07:34 Looking at some code before breakfast with the kids.
+I think I may have my retake interview tomorrow at 9:00 AM but it hasn't been confirmed yet.